 Marina Boterashvili is a Senior Associate in Quinn Emanuel’s London office.
 She joined the firm in 2015.
-Prior to joining the firm, Marina trained at a major international law firm, spending six months in Moscow, Russia.
+Prior to joining the firm, Marina trained at a large international law firm, spending six months in Moscow, Russia.

 - College of Law, Moorgate

 (LPC, with distinction, 2013)

 - London School of Economics and Political Science

 - Solicitor, England and Wales